François Duvalier: Ethiopia

-In 1966, Duvalier hosted the Emperor of Ethiopia, Haile Selassie I, in what would be the only visit of a foreign head of state to Haiti under Duvalier.
+In 1966, Duvalier hosted the Emperor of Ethiopia, Haile Selassie, in what would be the only visit of a foreign head of state to Haiti under Duvalier.
 During the visit, the two discussed bilateral agreements between their two nations and the economic shortcomings brought about by international pressure.
 Duvalier awarded Haile Selassie the Necklace of the Order of Jean-Jacques Dessalines the Great, and the emperor, in turn, bestowed upon Duvalier the Great Necklace of the Order of the Queen of Sheba.

+Holy See

+Duvalier had a contentious relationship with the Holy See.
+The Vatican only recognized Haiti in 1860, and thereafter staffed its Church hierarchy with European clerics, mostly French Bretons.
+Even as the Haitian clergy slowly became "indigenized" in the early 20th century (the first Haitian-born bishop, Rémy Augustin, was consecrated in 1953), the church remained firmly aligned with the mulatto elite, conducting its business only in French and being a indefatigable opponent of Vodou practice.
+Duvalier's populist instincts and noirist sponsorship of peasant ways made him intensely suspicious of the Church in Haiti, which he viewed as a semi-colonial force.
+He began actively persecuting the church in 1959, unleashing Tontons Macoutes on Port-au-Prince Cathedral, and began expelling foreign priests.
+In November 1960, he deported the French Archbishop of Port-au-Prince, François Poirier, followed by his auxiliary, Bishop Augustin, and six French priests in January 1961 (resulting in his excommunication), and the Bishop of Gonaives and three French priests in November 1962.
+The entire Jesuit Order was expelled in 1964.

+The Vatican sought to strike a deal with Duvalier in order to end his persecution of the church, culminating in a concordat signed on August 15, 1966.
+This concordat lifted Duvalier's excommunication, and gave him the ability to nominate indigenous Haitians to the country's hierarchy.
+Within days after the signing of the concordat, the country's six bishops and archbishop were replaced by indigenous Haitian clerics loyal to Duvalier.
+Duvalier's promotion of Vodou also waned after he assumed control of the Haitian Church.
+This state of affairs lasted until 1984, when the concordat was amended by the Vatican.
+However, the bishops nominated by Duvalier remained in office, with the Archbishop of Port-au-Prince, François-Wolff Ligondé, being particularly well-known as an ally of the Duvaliers until his toppling in 1991.

 Nigeria and Biafra

 During the Nigerian Civil War, Duvalier granted diplomatic recognition to Biafra during its war against Nigeria, making Haiti one of few countries that recognized Biafra.
 Duvalier's decision to recognize Biafra was influenced by his anti-communist foreign policy and by Haiti's historical connection to the Igbo people, the predominant ethnic group of Biafra.